SchoolListit/SchoolListIt-Platform/README.md

 ### No matter how you school

-As a working mom and I built SchoolListIt out of necessity.
-I have two school aged children, a job, and a baby.
-Like many now, I work from home.
+As a working mom, I built SchoolListIt out of necessity.
+I have two school aged children, a job, and a toddler.
+Like many others since Covid-19, I work from home.
 Daycare is either closed or not feasible, and fear of the virus prevents hiring in-home childcare.
-Successfully keeping my students on track with schoolwork is overwhelming.
-Maintaining and improving Education in this new Reality is of utmost importance.
+Successfully keeping my students on track with schoolwork has become full time, and its confusing and frustrating.
+Maintaining and improving education in this new reality is of utmost importance.
+Not just for families like mine, but even more so for single parent families.

 Teachers rely on so many learning apps, but for a mom with multiple children that quickly compounds.
 Each child has multiple teachers using multiple 'Apps' and each school has different systems.
+Many school districts have 'banded' grades so each child goes to a different school.
 This quickly turns into chaos.
-When remote learning began after Covid, I scoured the web for an 'App' that could organize it all for me, but **there just isn't an app for that.**
+When remote learning began after Covid, I scoured the web for an App that could organize the chaos, but **there is not an app for that.**

 ### Instead of complaining, I created [SchoolListit](https://github.com/SchoolListit/SchoolListIt-App).